Paul Furse: Family

 on 15 May 1915.
-Peter enlisted into the Royal Navy in 1918 (during World War 1), he was a Cartographer.
+Peter enlisted into the Royal Navy in 1918 (during World War 1), he was a cartographer.
 In 1922, he graduated from Emmanuel College, University of Cambridge.
-On 25 June 1931, he married Barbara Elizabeth Ross, they then lived in Nairobi, Kenya and had a daughter Elizabeth Furse in 1936.
+On 25 June 1931, he married Barbara Elizabeth Ross, they then lived in Nairobi, Kenya, and had a daughter Elizabeth Furse in 1936.
 They then moved to Cape Town, South Africa.
-During World War II, he returned to the Royal Navy and was eventually made Lieutenant Commander.
+During World War II, he returned to the Royal Navy and was eventually made lieutenant commander.
 After the war, he returned to South Africa before they eventually retired to Hampton, New Brunswick, Canada, since his wife was originally Canadian born.
 His daughter Elizabeth Furse (13 October 1936 – 18 April 2021) was a member of the United States House of Representatives from 1993 to 1999.

-Furse married Cicely Rathbone (1899 - 1991), on 7 April 1929 in London, England.
+Furse married Cicely Rathbone (1899–1991), on 7 April 1929 in London, England.
 She was the daughter of Frederick Rathbone.
 Cicely was often known as Polly.
-His mother, Katherine had gone with Polly and Paul to Switzerland later in 1929.
+His mother, Katherine, had gone with Polly and Paul to Switzerland later in 1929.

 Furse and Polly both spent their spare time painting (a Furse family past-time), with often visiting gardens for inspiration.
 They both mounted an exhibition of their work in 1937, but all the paintings they displayed at the show were lost during the Blitz.
 Furse had also exhibited paintings at RHS shows in the 1930s.

-On 10 June 1935, Paul and Polly had a child, John Richard Furse.
-He was also known as "Chris", was born in Kent.
+On 10 June 1935, Paul and Polly had a child, John R. Furse.
+Known as "Chris", he was born in Kent.
 He also joined the Navy, and became an engineer, like his father.